quasilyte/kphp-batteries/README.md

-# kphp-batteries
+# KPHP batteries

-Unofficial package that provides some PHP functions that are not implemented in KPHP stdlib.
+Unofficial package that provides some PHP functions that are not implemented in [KPHP](https://github.com/VKCOM/kphp/) stdlib.